gvwilson/sensibleadventures/cloudherd/new.md

 "I am from Thind," Kulbinder growled when Indy told him why she wanted the soldiers to stay in the trading hall.
 "I have lived through monsoons.
-I doubt this will be worse."
+This could not possibly be worse."

 "Maybe not, but I bet it'll be a lot colder," Sergeant Dorbu said.
 He and his men had spent the afternoon washing the bodies of their fallen